AnastasiaNovikova/CityUserENG/source/index.rst

 .. note:: the class values set in this directive-block do not apply to the note but the next paragraph.

-   .. class:: special
+   .. cssclass:: special

       some text

 This is a paragraph with class value "special".

-.. class:: special
+.. cssclass:: special

 This is a "special" paragraph.

-.. class:: exceptional remarkable
+.. cssclass:: exceptional remarkable

 An Exceptional Section
 ======================

 This is an ordinary paragraph.

-.. class:: multiple
+.. cssclass:: multiple

    First paragraph.